projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

    :align: center
    :name: port-io-completion

-   Workflow of port I/O request completion
+   Workflow of Port I/O Request Completion

 Completion of a port I/O request (shown in :numref:`port-io-completion` above) is